 Laser beams as an active sensor technology can penetrate vegetation.
 LiDAR is able to get through gaps in the canopy and reach the terrain and objects below, so it can be useful for generating Digital Terrain Models.

-LiDAR is also particularly useful for modeling narrow objects such as power lines or telecom towers as photogrammetry might not recognize narrow and poorly visible objects.
+LiDAR is also particularly useful for modelling narrow objects such as power lines or telecom towers as photogrammetry might not recognize narrow and poorly visible objects.
 Besides, LiDAR can work in poor lighting conditions and even at night.
 Photogrammetry points clouds are more visual (each pixel has RGB), but often with generalized details, so it might be appropriate for objects where a lower level of geometric detail is acceptable but visual interpretation is essential.

 Let’s start with defining what the accuracy is.
 In surveying, accuracy always has two dimensions: relative and absolute.
 Relative accuracy is the measurement of how objects are positioned relative to each other.
 Absolute accuracy refers to the difference between the location of the objects and their true position on the Earth (this is why any survey can have a high relative but low absolute accuracy).